DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 * Add automated code to automatically create the DynamoDB tables needed for this stack
 * Add example of SQS topic usage and (ideally) automated creation
 * Make all this repo's table names automatically optionally prefixed by a "stage" name (eg: dev__modelName)
+* Add example endpoint to send an email
+* Add example endpoint to send/receive data from S3 service

 ## Support / Author